Gepetto/cpcc2_tiago/README.md

 # Chained controller for tiago, based on Crocoddyl

-This repo contain the code of a new ros2 controller : cpcc2 (Crocoddyl PVEG(Position Velocity Effort Gains) Chained Controller), added to it, its launch file and config for different actuators characteristics.
+This repo contains the code of a new ros2 controller : cpcc2 (Crocoddyl PVEG(Position Velocity Effort Gains) Chained Controller), added to it, its launch file and config for different actuators characteristics and solver parameters.

 ## Installation